betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 This is especially important to assess security, identify weaknesses, and vulnerabilities.
 For example, what seems a vulnerability to the human eye, might be a safe call by an AI.
 Second, I fully agree that -- at the time of this article -- AI tools (e.g., GitHub copilot, or LLMs, etc) can be very useful to *assist* with what is referred to as "boilerplate" code, refactoring efforts, API documentation, plots, etc.
-Personally, I believe such use case is very valuable because, if seen as a *starting point* for individuals to build on, this can save a lot of time.
+Personally, I believe such a use case is very valuable because, if seen as a *starting point* for individuals to build on, it can save a lot of time.
-A great example of this is a recent [CppCon23 keynote][https://www.youtube.com/watch?v=J48YTbdJNNc&t=3999s], highly recommended.
+A great example of this is a recent [CppCon23 keynote][https://www.youtube.com/watch?v=J48YTbdJNNc&t=3999s], which I recommend highly.
 However, I am skeptical (for now) that AI will replace the creative, innovative and design skills of good software developers, especially those working in team.
 For the sake of the argument, let's assume I am wrong: we have an AI system capable of tackling and solving complex architectural and/or design decisions equally well (or better) than humans.
 I personally do not look forward to a future where we avoid critical thinking, learning and problem solving, and just delegate that too.